Fun2LearnCode/Java/labs/lab-10/README.md

     6. Does the string contain the word pie, if yes, where?
     7. Not a question but, change all the mentions of pizza to a different food.

-The program should be able to run once and display all of these questions, this means for question 6 having an if statement to check where if it does exist.
+The program should be able to run once and display all of these questions, this means for question 6 having an if statement to check where if it does exist

 #### Additional work (if needed)